joshchang0111/Fake-EmoReact-2021-Dataset-Collection/README.md

-## Fake-EmoReact-2021 Dataset Collection
+# Fake-EmoReact-2021 Dataset Collection
-This repository is the code for the data collection of the FakeEmoReact-2021 Challenge held at the 9-th SocialNLP workshop, in conjunction with NAACL 2021.
+This is the code for the data collection of **FakeEmoReact-2021 Challenge** held at the 9-th **SocialNLP workshop**, in conjunction with **NAACL 2021**.

-This project is contains the code to crawl Twitter data via web crawling mechanism and Twitter API.
+This project contains the code for crawling Twitter data via web crawling mechanism and Twitter API.

 ## Dependencies
 - Python 3.6.9